gazebosim/sdf_tutorials/specify_pose/proposal.md

 *solely* to convert from degrees to radians, rather than more relevant things like computing incremental changes in orientation.

-For units for radians, comments *could* be used to help (e.g.
+For units of radians, comments *could* be used to help (e.g.
 `<!-- This means X in degrees -->`), but ideally, the specification handles this in an active and self-documenting way.

-For Option A, the specification can handle the separation between translation and rotation as separate elements.

-For Option B, `libsdformat` and SDFormat tutorials should encourage additional whitespace, e.g. to separate translation and rotation, use 3 spaces (instead of
-1) as a delimiter between values if they fit on one line, or use a newline (possibly with hanging indents) if they do not fit on one line.
+For both options, `libsdformat` and SDFormat tutorials should encourage additional whitespace, e.g. to separate translation and rotation, use 3 spaces (instead of 1) as a delimiter between values if they fit on one line, or use a newline (possibly with hanging indents) if they do not fit on one line.

 To help inform this proposal, the authors conducted a brief survey.
 See the [Survey](#survey) section below for more information.

 ## Proposed changes

-### 1.A. `//pose/translation` and `//pose/rotation`

-The value of `//pose` could now be specified as `//pose/translation` and `//pose/rotation`, and the representation for the rotation will be specified using `//pose/rotation/@type`.

-**Details**

-* `//pose/translation` will remain a 3-tuple of strings representing
-floating-point values.
-If unspecified (either the tag is not specified or is empty), then those values will default to `0 0 0`.

-* `//pose/rotation` will have more structure.
-See the section below.

-* There will be backwards compatibility for the old form of expressing `//pose`.
-See section below for more details.
+#### 1.A. `//pose/@degrees`

+This boolean attribute will determine whether the specified angles are in degrees (when `true`) or radians (when `false`).
+It will not be used if the quaternions are used to specify the rotation.

-#### 1.B. `//pose/@rotation_type`
+#### 1.B. `//pose/@rotation_format`

-*Use `//pose/@rotation_type`*

-This will help decrease the verbosity; however, it will still make the visual separation between translation and rotation harder to distinguish.
+This attribute will specify the rotation representation.
+It is less verbose than the alternatives considered; however, it will still make the visual separation between translation and rotation harder to distinguish.

-This would be a bit "more" backwards-compatible in terms of looking more similar, and general "backwards-compatibility" will be much easier to implement (in `libsdformat` and other implementations).
+This would be a bit "more" backwards-compatible in terms of looking more similar than the alternatives cosidered, and general "backwards-compatibility" will be much easier to implement (in `libsdformat` and other implementations).

 For separating the tuples, it may be possible to achieve this by making a suggested style to insert more whitespace (newlines or additional spaces), and